maringerov/maringerov.github.io/_texts/change-attitude.md

 ---

-If you want to change the attitude of others, change yours first.
+If you want to change the attitude of others, change your first.

 Case in point: